Toyota Camry (XV50): Equipment

-United States
+United States / Canada

-The SE model is fitted with a sport-tuned suspension, 17-inch alloy wheels (with 18-inch alloys on V6 models), fog lamps, a leather-wrapped steering wheel and shift knob, sport seats and shift paddles to differentiate it from the XLE.
+The LE adds a touch screen radio.
+The SE model is fitted with a sport-tuned suspension, 17-inch alloy wheels (with 18-inch alloys on V6 models), fog lamps, a sunroof, a leather-wrapped steering wheel and shift knob, sport seats and shift paddles to differentiate it from the cheaper models.
+The XLE adds navigation, dual zone automatic climate control, rear seat vents and heated seats.